AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

 **Description:**

 This function performs a full RF Power Amplifier (PA) measurement sweep.
 On error, the instruments are safely turned off, and the error message is displayed in the app and logged to the user path.
-The function process includes:
+The function process includes: *TODO:* Verify if gate PSU data is saved to results table in individual PSU channel columns

 - Generating test parameter combinations and initializing the output results table.
 - Configuring the signal analyzer and initializing the measurement loop.